 She includes among her influences the color and freedom of Marc Chagall, the energy and passion of Van Gogh.

 Ms. Patrick is best known for her urban scenes, whether wildly colored, energy filled abstracts or highly imaginative Chicago skylines and cityscapes.
 Her work strikes a balance between likeness and abstraction.
 These highly imaginative works often contain some pictorial reference to Chicago and other cities but often exhibit whole areas which can be read as abstracts.
 This creates a scale and continuum of abstraction/representation intrinsic to her work.

-…is the recipient of several college scholarships and a Bachelor of Fine Arts degree.
+…is the recipient of several awards and a Bachelor of Fine Arts degree.
 His work has been highlighted in several one-person shows in the Midwest and numerous international juried shows.

 Mr. Catanzaro’s works are in private and corporate collections around the world.